Mixed Breeds

 • Lazing around the house will be preferred once they get enough exercise.

-• Quite the personality!
+• These mixed pups have quite the personality!
 They’re very likely to inherit their hearing and intelligent nature from their parents.

 • Health problems are an issue with this breed.

-• Their large statue can make them develop joint issues.
+• Their large stature can cause them to develop joint issues.

 • Asking the breeder for a health-screening certification will benefit your pet and their overall health.